openebs-archive/openebs-docs/docs/mayaonline.md

 <br><br>

-## What information is sent from my Kubernetes to MayaOnline ?
+## What information is sent from my Kubernetes to MayaOnline?